-- At the end, participants had an average of 17.8 connections (of 22 possible) with other participants. - Bilingual speakers had slightly higher connections than average, whereas monolingual Spanish speakers had slightly fewer connections. - Participants expected to maintain an average of 8.1 connections with other participants in the future. - Differences in expected connections across linguistic groups were minimal, suggesting that all groups have similar intentions to continue interacting. - Notably, no gap in expected connections appeared between monolingual Spanish speakers and monolingual English speakers.
+- At the end, participants had an average of 17.8 connections (of 22 possible) with other participants. - Bilingual speakers had slightly higher connections than average, whereas monolingual Spanish speakers had slightly fewer connections. - Participants expected to maintain an average of 12.6 connections with other participants in the future. - Differences in expected connections across linguistic groups were minimal, suggesting that all groups have similar intentions to continue interacting. - Notably, the difference between monolingual Spanish and monolingual English speakers in expected future connections was smaller than the difference in reported connections at the end of CLHE.